 This year’s contest would involve an appeal on a denial of a hypothetical patent application regarding an imaginary product, an electronic compass for off-road four-wheel drive vehicles, and seeing as how I had just purchased my new truck I really got into the subject matter of the competition.
 I even made a special trip to Cambridge to visit Albert Jung in his laboratory and talk to him about how such a compass might actually be constructed.

 Ron and I mowed down the rest of the field in the Stanton competition and we looked forward to the regional tournament in Boston with joy, nervousness, the most eager kind of anticipation imaginable, and plenty of bong hits.
 Regionals was being held at Suffolk Law School, and when the great day at last arrived Ron traveled to Beantown ahead of me and secured the hotel room, which had been paid for by Stanton.
-I zoomed south in my long-range interceptor (the truck), along with my friend Christopher Stram who looked forward to seeing some good arguments.
+I zoomed south in my long-range interceptor (the truck), along with my friend Christopher Martz who looked forward to seeing some good arguments.

 Well, he certainly did.